-STEP 1 – The first thing you need to do is mix all the spices for the rub together and then rub it well into all sides of the ribs (remove the membrane first)
+The next thing you need to do is mix all the spices for the rub together and then rub it well into all sides of the ribs (remove the membrane first)

-STEP 2 –If you’re making my BBQ sauce recipe to go with the ribs then I’d start making the sauce now so it has time to reduce down while the ribs are being prepared and cooked.
-To make the BBQ sauce simply add all the sauce ingredients to a pan and simmer for 30 minutes, or until it thickens up a bit.
+If you’re making my Homemade BBQ Sauce recipe to go with the ribs then I’d start making the sauce now so it has time to reduce down while the ribs are being prepared and cooked.

 What’s the Difference Between Baby Back Ribs and Spare Ribs?

 All ribs are not equal and pork ribs, which is what we are using in this recipe, come from two different places on the pig.

 Spare Ribs, also known as side ribs come from the belly part of the pig and from the Sparerib you can get St. Louis style or Louisiana style ribs.